UConn vs. Vermont Predictions & Picks - Women's NCAA Tournament First Round

 UConn Performance Insights

-- The Huskies have a +582 scoring differential, topping opponents by 17.1 points per game.
-They're putting up 75.7 points per game to rank 29th in college basketball and are allowing 58.6 per contest to rank 46th in college basketball.
+- The Huskies average 75.7 points per game (29th in college basketball) while giving up 58.6 per contest (46th in college basketball).
+They have a +582 scoring differential overall and outscore opponents by 17.1 points per game.

-- With 73.5 points per game in Big East contests, UConn is putting up 2.2 fewer points per game in conference games compared to its season average (75.7 PPG).
+- Offensively, UConn is posting 73.5 points per game this season in conference action.
+As a comparison, its season average (75.7 points per game) is 2.2 PPG higher.

-- Offensively, the Huskies have fared better in home games this year, posting 77.5 points per game, compared to 72.8 per game when playing on the road.
+- Offensively, the Huskies have performed better when playing at home this season, scoring 77.5 points per game, compared to 72.8 per game in road games.

-- Defensively UConn has played worse in home games this year, surrendering 58.7 points per game, compared to 58.4 on the road.

-- The Huskies' offense has been much less productive over their last 10 games, racking up 65.4 points a contest compared to the 75.7 they've averaged this year.
+- On the offensive side of the ball, the Huskies have had a tough time putting the ball in the basket over their last 10 games, scoring 65.4 points per contest over that stretch compared to the 75.7 they've racked up over the course of this season.

 © 2023 Data Skrive.
 All rights reserved.